How Do Tech Giants Compare at Protecting Privacy?

 But there’s hope.

-- Security Architects.
-This is typically a senior position that involves leading an IT team along with designing, building, and overseeing complex network and computer security at a high level.
+Security architects are typically a senior position that involves leading an IT team along with designing, building, and overseeing complex network and computer security at a high level.
 This is commonly a role large enterprise businesses prioritize hiring for.

 If you lack the roles highlighted above or are looking to expand your IT or cybersecurity teams, contact Mondo today.
 We have the high-end talent you need to keep your data safe in the ever-evolving environment of online privacy protection.